-Rob Valentino joins Gonzalo Pineda’s coaching staff as an assistant coach.
+Rob Valentino agreed to a multiyear contract extension on Nov.
+16, 2021 to remain on Gonzalo Pineda’s coaching staff as an assistant coach.
 Valentino has been with Atlanta United since 2018 and served in several roles.

-The Illinois native most recently served as interim head coach for the First Team.
 He originally joined the club on Jan.
 23, 2018 as assistant coach for Atlanta United 2’s inaugural season.
 He was then promoted to assistant coach with Atlanta United’s First Team prior to the 2019 MLS season.
-Prior to joining Atlanta, Valentino previously served as an assistant coach for Orlando City B since August 2015.
+Prior to joining Atlanta, Valentino served as an assistant coach for Orlando City B since August 2015.

 During his time in Atlanta, Valentino has played a key role in player development, working with players such as 2017 MLS SuperDraft selection and current United States Men’s National Team defender Miles Robinson, as well as the progression of multiple players from ATL UTD 2 to the First Team, including Homegrown defenders George Bello and George Campbell.